History of Navy in Timeline

 In 1940, at Taranto, the aircraft carrier demonstrated its ability to strike decisively at enemy ships out of sight and range of surface vessels, marking a major paradigm shift in naval warfare.

-1941: Pearl Harbor Attack
+1941: Pearl Harbor attack demonstrates Aircraft Carrier Power

-In 1941, at Pearl Harbor, the aircraft carrier demonstrated its ability to strike decisively at enemy ships out of sight and range of surface vessels, marking a major paradigm shift in naval warfare.
+In 1941, at Pearl Harbor, the carrier demonstrated its ability to strike decisively at enemy ships out of sight and range of surface vessels, marking a major paradigm shift in naval warfare.

 1944: Battle of Leyte Gulf